254Co/BrokerSync/Development.md

   - Responsive design for use on desktops, tablets, and smartphones.

 - **Backend**:
-  - RESTful API services developed using a robust backend framework (e.g., Spring Boot, Django, or Express).
+  - RESTful API services developed using Spring Boot.
-  - Microservices architecture for scalability and maintainability.

 - **Database**:
-  - Relational database (e.g., PostgreSQL or MySQL) for structured data.
+  - Relational database (PostgreSQL) for structured data.
-  - NoSQL database (e.g., MongoDB or Cassandra) for unstructured data.
+  - NoSQL database (Cassandra) for unstructured data.
-  - In-memory data store (e.g., Redis) for caching and quick access.
+  - In-memory data store (Local Redis) for caching and quick access.

 - **Third-Party Integrations**:
-  - Market data providers (e.g., Bloomberg, Reuters).
+  - Market data providers.
   - Compliance and KYC services.
-  - Email and messaging platforms (e.g., Twilio, SendGrid).
+  - Email and messaging platforms.

-- **DevOps**:
-  - Continuous Integration/Continuous Deployment (CI/CD) pipeline.
-  - Containerization with Docker and orchestration with Kubernetes.
-  - Monitoring with Prometheus and Grafana.

 #### Data Flow